Swing Bed Program

 Our goal in the Swing Bed Program is to return our patients to a permanent living situation as soon as possible.
 Although our patients in the Swing Bed Program are in the hospital, our emphasis is on moving them back to their home or another living situation.
 Our medical staff expects patients to be cooperative, to take instructions and to participate in consistent rehabilitation and physical therapy activities essential to recovery.
+Casey County Hospital is a restraint-free facility.
 We want our patients’ families to feel comfortable encouraging patient participation and learning important strategies for post-discharge care.

 As a patient in our Swing Bed Program, you may choose any of our board-certified physicians to care for you.
 With a 24-bed facility, we offer a better doctor-to-patient ratio than most nursing homes.
 Your health is our number one priority.

 The change in acute care to swing bed status can occur within one facility, or the patient can be transferred from another facility.
 There is no length-of-stay restriction for any Critical Access Hospital swing bed patient as long as the patient continues to meet skilled care criteria.
 There is no Medicare requirement to place a swing bed patient in a nursing home and there are no requirements for transfer agreements between CAHs and nursing homes.
 Federal legislation (Balanced Budget Act, Section 1861(ee)(2)(D) of the Social Security Act) requires hospitals to give patients and families information about skilled nursing facility providers.
 We believe it is important to help patients and families with choices about post-hospital services.

 You DO have a choice in your health care.

 For information on the Swing Bed Program at Casey County Hospital, contact: